Nigel Farage: 2016–2019

 From 18 to 21 July 2016, Farage attended the 2016 Republican National Convention in Cleveland, Ohio.
 After meeting governor of Mississippi Phil Bryant on the final day of the convention, Farage was invited to a fundraising dinner in the state in August where he met future President of the United States, Donald Trump, for the first time, going on to speak at a rally for Trump later that day.

 Following a legal challenge by Gina Miller to the use of the Royal Prerogative to invoke article 50, Farage appeared on The Andrew Marr Show with Miller.
 She stated that "politicians had lied all the way through" and that the Referendum Act clearly said that the result was advisory.
 Farage accepted that it was advisory but said afterwards "I just want to ask her – what part of the word 'leave' don't you understand?".
 Farage talked of a peaceful protest and warned of unprecedented political anger if Parliament blocked Brexit.
 Miller said that parliamentary democracy required parliament to debate issues and that Farage had spent the whole Brexit campaign arguing for parliamentary sovereignty.
 Calling his warnings "the politics of the gutter", Tim Farron said the British judges had merely interpreted British law and that fortunately Farage was the only person talking about taking to the streets.
-Miller has previously called Farage irresponsible and has blamed him and the tabloid media for death threats against her.
-She stated in November 2016 that she would not take legal action against those who had threatened her.

 On 7 November 2016, Farage announced he would lead a 100,000 strong march to the Supreme Court, timed for when it started hearing the Government appeal.
 On 27 November 2016, it was reported the march was being cancelled out of concerns it could be hijacked by the far-right groups English Defence League and the British National Party.
 The next day, Paul Nuttall became the new UKIP party leader after Farage decided to step aside to strengthen his relationship with US President-elect Donald Trump.

 In 2017 Farage called for the departure of UKIP's only MP, Douglas Carswell.
-He said in The Daily Telegraph: "I think there is little future for UKIP with him staying inside this party.
-The time for him to go is now."
+He said in The Daily Telegraph: "there is little future for UKIP with him staying inside this party.
+The time for him to go is now".
 There was reportedly controversy within the party over whether Carswell had tried to prevent Farage receiving a knighthood.
 It was reported the MP had suggested Farage should instead be given an OBE "for services to headline writers".